ekamp/OS/Exam3StudyGuide.md

 - <b>Protocol Encapsulation</b> : Keeps the layer of the networking stack seperate.
 TCP or UDP data and packet data are simply treated as an IP packet.
 The 6-byte IP header identifies the type of protocol to use so it can send it to the correct OSI layer.
 Likewise a <b>Frame</b> or ehternet packet treats the entire IP packet as data.
 It has a 2 byte header so that the ethernet driver can send to the correct module

 ###Sockets
+- <b>Sockets</b> : are an interface to the nertwork that is provided to an application via the OS
+- The socket allows one application to communicate with another
+- <b>Socket System Call</b> : Sockets are assigned an address and port number.
+- <b>Bind</b> : Associates a local network transport address with a socket
+- <b>Listen</b> : a socket used to listen for connections used for TCP or connection oriented protocols
+- <b>Accept</b> : Blocks until a connection is recieved at a listening socket, and at that point assigns a new socket to that connection
+- <b>Connect</b> : Client establishes a connection with a server
+- <b>Compatable</b> : Afer the connection is established the same read and write commands may be used accross systems
+- <b>Close/Shutdown</b> : When the connection is complete and the transfer is done then the close or shutdown system call can be issued to close the connection / socket
+- Every socket has its own <b>Socket Structure</b>.
+- The structure identifies the set of opperations that be performed on it as well as its data send and recieve queries
+- Additionally ids the networking protocol that can be used with it
+- <b>Socket Buffer</b> : As soon as a packet is created it is placed here.
+Instead of moving the data a pointer to the buffer goes throughout the stack.
+The data is originally copied from the user space to the socket itself and then transmitted.
+Enough space is allocated for the data and the headers
+- <b>